 Does this mean that the leader figure is as formless and improper as the crowd that mimics him?
 And what side of mimesis mediates his mythic power?
 The power of the dream image in paving the way for mythic identification should not be underestimated, especially in a mass-mediatized, digital culture characterized by mimetic, or better hypermimetic simulations that, more than ever, represent dreams, dreams of greatness that are attainable only for the few in reality, but that cast a hypnotic spell on the many disenfranchised working-class subjects who identify with virtual fictions.
-From professional success to economic power, entrepreneurial individualism to white-nationalist sentiments, phallocentric exploitation of women to narcissistic media celebrity, freedom to hire in political fictions and fire in fictional realities, it is clear that mythic identifications with typical simulations of the dream were already unconsciously at play in fictional images before they reappeared on the political stage in reality, triggering a redoubled enthusiasm among a formless, malleable, and rather divided mass qua public [ , ] programmed, from childhood on, to identify with “heroic” [ single stress quotes ? ] dream figures.
+From professional success to economic power, entrepreneurial individualism to white-nationalist sentiments, phallocentric exploitation of women to narcissistic media celebrity, freedom to hire in political fictions and fire in fictional realities, it is clear that mythic identifications with typical simulations of the dream were already unconsciously at play in fictional images before they reappeared on the political stage in reality, triggering a redoubled enthusiasm among a formless, malleable, and rather divided mass qua public [ , ] programmed, from childhood on, to identify with ‘heroic’ [ single stress quotes ? ] dream figures.
 In this Apollonian sense, such types erect a narcissistic, unitary image that elicits a virtual identification with a typical manifestation of the dream, that is, an illusory representation, form or “simulation of sovereignty” that not only dissolves the shadow-line between truth and lies but also reloads old phantoms via new media generated by a technical, or better, digital revolution that has the “hypermimetic” power of turning real politics into a political fiction.
-As Lacoue-Labarthe and Nancy observe, “the problem of myth is always indissociable from that of art” (“Nazi Myth” 298), the former going as far as saying that “the essence of the political is to be sought in art” (Lacoue-Labarthe, Heidegger 77) – which does not mean that this art needs to be [ single stress quotes ? ] “Great Art” or even “good” art.
+As Lacoue-Labarthe and Nancy observe, “the problem of myth is always indissociable from that of art” (“Nazi Myth” 298), the former going as far as saying that “the essence of the political is to be sought in art” (Lacoue-Labarthe, Heidegger 77) – which does not mean that this art needs to be [ single stress quotes ? ] ‘Great Art’ or even “good” art.

 Still, this aesthetization of politics, or “national-aestheticism [national-esthétisme],” as Lacoue-Labarthe calls it, cuts both ways, for its visual (Apollonian) efficacy ultimately rests on less visible but intoxicating (Dionysian) pathos.
 An identification with images, in fact, tends to rest on collective rituals that trigger massive doses of affective and contagious reactions that are formless in nature, chthonic in origin, and follow Dionysian principles that are constitutive of the mimetic unconscious – if only because this unconscious has actors, or mimes, as the all too human medium to reload enthusiastic outbreaks on political stages, both real and virtual.
 Dramatic manifestations of the mimetic unconscious include the use of gestures rather than words, pathos rather than logos, facial mimicry, dramatic poses, impersonations, histrionic expressions, but also aggressive accusations, the incitement to violence, the terror of nuclear escalations, not to speak of the phallocentric scandals, the lurid sexual fantasies, and other abject subject matters that, as Bataille was quick to sense, are not simply external to the psychology of fascism but are constitutive of its transgressive patho-logy, endowing fascist leaders without proper qualities with an energetic charge or Dionysian discharge, which, nolens volens, is constitutive of political nightmares.